 4. Continue Your Professional Development as a Project Manager

-Disadvantages of Becoming A Freelance PM
+Disadvantages of Becoming A Freelance Project Manager

 While freelance project management offers increased flexibility, it also presents challenges.
 These challenges may include: